ory/docs/docs/oathkeeper/pipeline.md

 Read more about the
-[principal components and execution pipeline of access rules](api-access-rules.md) if you have not already.
+[principal components and execution pipeline of access rules](api-access-rules.md) if you haven't already.
 This chapter explains the different pipeline handlers available to you:

-- [Authentication handlers](pipeline/authn.md) inspect HTTP requests (e.g. the
-  HTTP Authorization Header) and execute some business logic that return true (for authentication ok) or false (for authentication invalid) as well as a subject ("user").
+- [Authentication handlers](pipeline/authn.md) inspect HTTP requests (for example the HTTP Authorization Header) and execute some business logic that return true (for authentication ok) or false (for authentication invalid) as well as a subject ("user").
 The subject is typically the "user" that made the request, but it could also be a machine (if you have machine-2-machine interaction) or something different.
 - [Authorization handlers](pipeline/authz.md): ensure that a subject ("user") has the right permissions.
 For example, a specific endpoint might only be accessible to subjects ("users") from group "admin".
 The authorizer handles